Whoaa512/starred/README.md

 ## Others

+- [maxwell-bland/copilot-in-the-terminal](https://github.com/maxwell-bland/copilot-in-the-terminal) - Hack to get Github Copilot working in the terminal with bash
 - [austinvhuang/awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
 - [fiatjaf/awesome-jq](https://github.com/fiatjaf/awesome-jq) - A curated list of awesome jq tools and resources.